United States v. One Tyrannosaurus Bataar Skeleton: History

 In early 2012, Florida businessman Eric Prokopi imported a Tyrannosaurus bataar (or Tarbosaurus bataar) skeleton from Mongolia into the United Kingdom.
 From there he imported it into the United States declaring on the import customs form that the skeleton originated in Great Britain.
-The skeleton was sold at auction in New York by Heritage Auctions on the 20th of May of that year for over $1 million.
-However, the Government of Mongolia declared an interest in the skeleton and obtained a restraining order preventing the sale being completed.
+The skeleton was sold at auction in New York by Heritage Auctions on May 20, 2012 for over $1 million.
+However, the Government of Mongolia declared an interest in the skeleton and obtained a restraining order preventing the sale from being completed.
 This was because the Constitution of Mongolia declares that all dinosaur fossils are "culturally significant" and can not be removed from Mongolia without government consent.
 The skeleton had been recognized by Mongolian paleontologist Bolortsetseg Minjin as coming from Mongolia.
 Paleontologists examined the skeleton and confirmed it was of Mongolian origin and not British origin as the import papers had indicated.
-The United States Attorney's Office filed a complaint with the court with regard to the false import documents and to seize the skeleton with the aim of repatriating it to Mongolia.
+On June 18, the United States Attorney's Office filed a civil action that led to the district court ordering ICE to seize the skeleton.
+This was followed on September 24 by an amended civil forfeiture complaint with paleontologists' reports that showed, based on the coloring of the bones, that "the First Bataar skeleton undoubtedly came from Mongolia's Gobi Desert".

 Prokopi argued against this, claiming that the majority of the skeleton was already in the United States and did not comprise part of the shipment that had false import papers claiming it was from the UK instead of Mongolia.
 He also argued that Tyrannosaurus bataar could also be found in China and not solely in Mongolia so there was doubt as to if the skeleton did belong to Mongolia.
 He also argued that while the Constitution of Mongolia prohibited export of "culturally significant" artifacts, it did not apply under United States law.